Tribal Health Improvement Program (T-HIP) Manual

 This edition has three search options.

-1. Search the whole manual.
-Open the Complete Manual pane.
+- Search the whole manual.
+Open the Complete Manual tab.
 From your keyboard press the Ctrl and F keys at the same time.
 A search box will appear.
-Type in a descriptive or key word (for example "Denials".
-The search box will show all locations where denials discussed in the manual.
+Type in a descriptive or key word (for example "Denials").
+The search box will show all locations where denials are discussed in the manual.

-2. Search by Chapter.
-Open any Chapter tab (for example the "Billing Procedures" tab).
+- Search by chapter.
+Open any chapter tab (for example the "Billing Procedures" tab).
 From your keyboard press the Ctrl and F keys at the same time.
 A search box will appear.
-Type in a descriptive or key word (for example "Denials".
-The search box will show where denials discussed in just that chapter.
+Type in a descriptive or key word (for example "Denials").
+The search box will show where denials are discussed in just that chapter.

-3. Site SearchSearch the manual as well as other documents related to a particular search term on the Montana Healthcare Programs Site Specific Search page.
+- Site search.
+Search the manual and other documents related to a particular search term on the Site Specific Search page.